tytydraco/yessleep/out/Please_help_me_Ive_been_25_minutes_from_home_for_six_hours_PART_2.md

 I have never been so relieved to see another human being in my life.

-I rushed her before I even thought about it.
+I rushed to her before I even thought about it.

 I grabbed her and wrapped my arms around her shoulders.